Custom Lentivirus Service

 We do the titration after aliquoting and freeze-down.
 Thus, the titer should be accurate for the customer after they thaw the finished product for the first time.

 |Which virus has your lentivirus expression system been derived from?
 Is it HIV?|

 Our lentivirus expression system is derived from Human HIV-1 Virus.
 It employs third generation self-inactivating recombinant lentiviral vectors with enhanced biosafety features and minimal relation to wild-type Human HIV-1 Virus.

-We use our Cat#LV900 - qPCR Lentivirus Titration(Titer) Kit.
-This kit quantifies a proprietary region of the lentiviral 5-UTR.
+We use our LV900 series - qPCR Lentivirus Titration(Titer) Kit.
+This kit quantifies a proprietary region of the lentiviral 5’-LTR.

 We request 3-5 ug of DNA to allow enough for amplification and restriction digestion to check that the amplified DNA band pattern matches the original plasmid pattern.